goodfishfrancis/Mario3CardMatch/README.md

 round with the points from the previous round.

 # WARNING
 Pressing Reset will reset all progress.
-Pressing Help will cause a new board to appear.
-Fix to be implemented in the future.

 Match Values: Mushroom - 1, Flower = 2, Star = 5, 1up = 7, 10coin = 10, 20coin = 20